kel-o/sdet-takehome-kel/README.md

-# Engineering Take Home Exercise
+# SDET Take Home Exercise

 Welcome to the Calendly Take Home assignment!
 This exercise will focus on testing a Service Oriented Architecture (SOA).